flipcoder/siege-tools/README.md

 - Java Jar Signing
 - IZPack installer packaging
 - NSIS Installers (using Wine on non-windows platforms) (very early proof-of-concept, but it "works")
 - Take a look in the steps/ and actions/ folder to see some progress on new plug-ins I've started.
-Some of these are currently disabled.=
+Some of these are currently disabled.

 ## Vim Integration ##